Putin meets pope in shadow of Ukraine crisis, arrives late

 VATICAN CITY (Reuters) - Russian President Vladimir Putin met Pope Francis on Thursday, a day before Ukraine’s Catholic leaders were due at the Vatican to discuss their country’s crisis, and amid speculation that his visit could be a prelude to the first trip by a pope to Russia.

+“Thank you for the time you have dedicated to me,” Putin said at the end of 55 minutes of talks.

+“It was a very substantive, interesting discussion,” Putin was heard saying by reporters as he left the private study that the pontiff uses for official occasions.
+Details of their talks were not immediately given.

-Putin, who has seen Francis twice before, arrived at the Vatican at the start of a 10-hour visit to Italy that also includes talks with Prime Minister Giuseppe Conte.
+Putin, who has seen Francis twice before, arrived an hour late for Thursday’s appointment.

-His black limousine rolled into the sun-soaked Vatican City more than 50 minutes behind schedule.
 He was 50 minutes late for his first meeting with Pope Francis in 2013 and was more than an hour late for their second encounter in 2015.

+After his stop at the Vatican, Putin is scheduled to see both the Italian president and prime minister and is expected to return to Moscow later in the day following an official dinner.

 Ukraine, which remains a difficult issue in relations between the Vatican and Russia, was expected to be a main topic of discussions in the official papal library in the Vatican’s Apostolic Palace.